hddananjaya/Unofficial-BitLocker-Utility/README.md

 BitLocker Re-Locker
 -------------------
-A Simple Application to operations in Windows BitLocker.
+A Simple Application to do operations in Windows BitLocker.
 Have used facilities in manage-bde.exe.
 This is currently in beta version and will be developed as completed GUI for manage-bde.exe

 Binary Release
 ----------